Workday/canvas-kit/modules/_labs/pagination/react/README.md

 #### Pagination with Step Controls

-In this example, the component uses "step" controls (`Pagination.StepToPreviousButton` and `Pagination.StepToNextButton`) that allow you to move to the next page and previous pages.
+In this example, the component uses step controls (`Pagination.StepToPreviousButton` and `Pagination.StepToNextButton`) that allow you to move to the next page and previous pages.

 ```tsx